Decentralized-ID/decentralized-id.github.io/README.md

 A few of us are building a library of crypto knowledge on a discord server.
 Now those resources are migrating to github, to become a database and power web-portal\chat bot.
 I began working on this document after entering all of the DID resources I could find into [blockchain-id.toml](https://github.com/infominer33/awesome-decentralized-id/blob/master/blockchain-id.toml).

-Self-Sovereign Identity is one of my favorite subjects in crypto, which is how this became the [Crypto-library](https://github.com/infominer33/Crypto-library)'s first side-project.
+Self-Sovereign Identity is one of my favorite subjects, which is how this became the [Crypto-library](https://github.com/infominer33/Crypto-library)'s first side-project.

-Any contribution would be greatly appreciated!!

 #### BTC— 1GvkjHtiy9LUjVkStnEAXxjhcoS56aCokY